Halloween is designated the season of ghosts. Why is that?

 Astronomy

 Scorpius is a massive, spectacular j- shaped constellation located in the skies over the southern hemisphere near the centre of the Milky Way.
-In the Northern hemisphere it can be seen in July and August, and is most visible in July at 9.00 PM.
-In the Southern hemisphere it is visible from March to October, like a faint band in the Milky Way overhead.
+In the Northern hemisphere it can be seen in July and August, and in the Southern hemisphere, it’s visible from March to October.

 Its name, no prizes for guessing, is Latin for scorpion and it is one of the 48 constellations identified by the Greek astronomer Ptolemy in the second century AD.

-Its unbelievably huge brightest star Antares- our sun is barely more than a dot in comparison- is one of the brightest in the night sky.
+Antares, its biggest star, is almost unimaginably huge – our sun is barely more than a dot in comparison- is one of the brightest stars in the night sky.
 Antares the ‘heart of the scorpion’ means the ‘rival of Ares’ (the Greek name for the Roman god of war, Mars) So-named because it is bright reddish in colour, like Mars, and because Scorpio’s traditional ruling planet is Mars.

 Modern astrologers may argue that Scorpio is ruled by Pluto instead (Death, The Transformer) depending on whether the astrologer is working with a traditional or modern interpretation after the discovery of Pluto 1930.

-I was once told by a young rather excitable and confrontational modern astrologer that the discovery of Pluto makes Mars redundant as the ruler, but either way I must choose one or the other.
-I begged to disagree, I eschew artificially confections of absolutes, and I will use either planetary ruler as I see fit.
-Astrology is an artifact, a symbol system, long departed from the technicalities of the astronomy prevailing at the time, codified by Ptolemy who used arithmetic to draw up the wheel of the zodiac.
+MUST I?
+Says who?
+I beg to disagree, I eschew all artificial confections of absolutes, and I will use either planetary ruler as I see fit.
+Just as I will interpret a tarot spread as I see fit and let others do the same.
+Astrology is a cultural artifact; a symbol system, long departed from the technicalities of the astronomy prevailing at the time, codified by Ptolemy who used arithmetic to draw up the wheel of the zodiac.

-Scorpius contains exo-planets, some extremely old, and others considered potentially habitable.
+Scorpius contains exo-planets, some extremely old while others may be potentially habitable.
 The planet PSR B1620-26 b, nicknamed “Methuselah” is estimated at 12.7 billion years old (The universe is about 13.7 billion years old.)
 Methuselah has a mass about twice that of Jupiter and it orbits around not one, but two stars.

 Cue potential existential angst.